rk-analyst/Predicting-Cross-Sell-Promotion-Success/README.md

 ## Project Outcome

-Developed a predicitve model using Gradient Boosting Classifier with roc_auc of 0.63
+Developed a predicitve model using Decision Tree Classifier with roc_auc of 0.63